A man sitting at a kitchen counter holds a phone to his ear while holding a paper document in his other hand.

 How collections affect your credit

-Late and missed payments may likely lower your score even before your account goes to collections.
+Late and missed payments may likely lower your score even before your creditor sends your account to collections.
 The damage gets worse when lenders send the account to collections.
 The exact reduction in your credit score is difficult to predict–it depends on the credit bureau's scoring model as well as the score you started with.

-While you can rebuild your credit score over time, it’s tougher to get rid of the negative mark on your credit report.
-This negative information remains on your report for seven years.
-Every time a lender pulls your credit report, they’ll see that you have an account in collections–even if you repay the debt during that time.
+While you can rebuild your credit report and credit score over time, it’s tougher to get rid of a bad credit mark on your credit report.
+This negative information remains in your report for seven years.
+When a lender pulls your credit report they’ll see that you have an account in collections—even if you repay the debt during that time.

 Note that not all collections appear on your credit report.
 Newer scoring models may ignore paid collections or collections for smaller amounts (less than $100), according to the Consumer Financial Protection Bureau.
 Newer models may also distinguish between the type of debt.
-For instance, medical debt sent to collections may impact your credit score differently compared to unpaid credit card bills, according to Experian®.
+For instance, medical debt sent to collections may impact your credit score differently compared to unpaid credit card bills.

 Did you know?